Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Mins:** Craft 4

 On activation of this charm, the Exalt may immediately finish a Craft Project they have in the works.
-They must still roll the Obstruction Rolls.
-However, instead of developing an Oddity, Problem, or Major Problem, it will take the form of a Minor, Moderate, or Major Drawback, respectively.
+They may go up to 20 Res in debt to do so.

+The Obstruction roll immediately activates, and may provide additional complications on the scene.

-**Permanent Effect:** On purchasing this charm, and at the start of each story, the Exalt gains an additional +15 RES, which may only be used only for Craft Projects.
+**Permanent Effect:** On purchasing this charm, and at the start of each Story, the Exalt gains an additional +15 RES, which may only be used only for Craft Projects.

 Melee